kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 This risk can be migitated by scale testing and, if needed, extending the lease duration and renewal times to reduce writes/s.

-#### Risk: lease watches increase apiserver load substantially
+#### Risk: lease candidate watches increase apiserver load substantially

 The [Unknown Version Interoperability Proxy (UVIP) enhancement](../4020-unknown-version-interoperability-proxy) also adds lease watches on [API Server Identity](../1965-kube-apiserver-identity) leases in the kube-system namespace.
-This enhancement would increase the expected number of resources being watched from ~3 (for UVIP) to ~12.
+This enhancement does not touch the number of lease resources being watched, but adds 3 resources being watched for `LeaseCandidate` per component.

 #### Risk: We have to "start over" and build confidence in a new leader election algorithm